SamhammerAG/Samhammer.DictionaryJsonConverter/README.md

 - Object will be deserialized into nested/recursive Dictionary and List.
 - Every child object in the hierarchy will be deserialize to IDictionary<string, object> too.
 - Every list will be deserialize to List<"object">.
+- PropertyNames will be named with PascalCaseNamingStrategy by default.

 ## Usage